johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.3.3.md

 ### Version History

+* Version 1.3.3 (March 23, 2015)
+	- Fixed errors present in "free" and "client" versions of Craft seen when devMode was set to true.
+Now settings page of Pic Puller will only display list of admins for shared oAuth when using pro version of Craft.
 * Version 1.3.2 (March 12, 2015)
 	- The Instagram feed has removed "webiste" from all but the user API call.
 The "website" value has been removed from Pic Puller as well since it is no longer available.
 * Version 1.3.1 (Dec 6, 2014)